PTFE Auto Molded Parts

-In the auto molding process, the raw materials are in the form of molding compounds.
-These molding compounds may be preforms (which is already shaped somewhat like the final part), granules, or putty-like masses.
+In the compression molding process, the raw materials are in the form of molding compounds.
+These molding compounds may be pre-forms (which is already shaped somewhat like the final part), granules, or putty-like masses.

 Once the mold design is complete, it is manufactured out of steel using a CAD/CAM (Computer-Aided Design / Computer Aided Manufacturing) system and a CNC (Computer Numeric Control) milling machine.
 Additional features and surface finishes may require post-processing of the mold.